 Versyp's impact on basketball in the Hoosier state was recognized on April 24, 2010, when she was inducted into the Indiana Basketball Hall of Fame in her first year of eligibility, an honor that includes Larry Bird and John Wooden.
 On June 22, 2013, Versyp was inducted into New England Basketball Hall of Fame for her stint as the head coach at Maine as well as her ensuing success.
 In addition to being named the America East Conference Coach of the Year in 2003 and 2005, Versyp was named the 2007 WBCA Region VI Coach of the Year and most recently was honored as the 2014 ESPNW Big Ten Coach of the Year.

 The Mishawaka, Ind., native is known for her prowess in game preparation, individual player development and team building.
 Recruiting is a key to success and Versyp and her staff have proven that they can attract the elite players to Purdue.
-Each of Versyp's eight signing classes has been ranked in the top 25, including the most recent 2014 group that was ranked eighth nationally by ESPNW Hoopgurlz, and first in the Big Ten Conference.
-Eight of her nine recruiting classes at Purdue have earned recognition inside the top-15, while three have been ranked in the top-10, including the Class of 2010 which was tabbed sixth nationally.
-Versyp and her staff have brought in and developed some of the top players in Purdue history, including Fahkara Malone, Brittany Rayburn, KK Houser, Sam Ostarello and most recently Courtney Moses.
+Each of Versyp's nine signing classes has been ranked in the top 25, including the most recent 2015 group that was ranked eighth nationally by ESPNW Hoopgurlz, and first in the Big Ten Conference.
+Eight of her nine recruiting classes at Purdue have earned recognition inside the top-15, while four have been ranked in the top-10, including the Class of 2010 which was tabbed sixth nationally.
+Versyp and her staff have brought in and developed some of the top players in Purdue history, including Fahkara Malone, Brittany Rayburn, KK Houser, Sam Ostarello and Courtney Moses.

 Equally impressive to the on-court accolades are the team's academic achievements under Versyp's guidance.
-The Boilermakers have earned 36 Academic All-Big Ten honors during her tenure, including recent three-time honorees Drey Mingo, Courtney Moses and Chelsea Jones.
-Plus, Brittany Rayburn became the first Boilermaker Academic All-American since 2001, when she earned second team status as a senior.
-Under Versyp, Purdue has had 36 Academic All-Big Ten members, including Lauren Mioton who was a Rhodes Scholar finalist.
+The Boilermakers have earned 38 Academic All-Big Ten honors during her tenure, including recent three-time honorees Drey Mingo, Courtney Moses and Chelsea Jones.
+Plus, Brittany Rayburn became the first Boilermaker Academic All-American since 2001, when she earned second team status as a senior, while 2009 graduate Lauren Mioton was a Rhodes Scholar finalist.
 Hamby and Rayburn were recipients of postgraduate scholarships from the Big Ten and NCAA, respectively, and are two-of-five recent Boilermakers to go on to medical school, joining Mioton, Mingo and Jones.